-The power of executive coaching comes from its customized approach and ability to flex with the unique needs of each client.
+The benefits of executive coaching come from its customized approach and ability to flex with the unique needs of each client.
 Effective executive coaching weaves personal development with the explicit needs of the business, and it delivers a far-reaching impact on the organization’s culture.

 A measurable strategy

 32% of coaches responding to a 2009 Harvard Business Review survey indicated that the ability to measure ROI was very important when hiring a coach, and 61% ranked clear methodology as very important.